kbengine/kbengine/kbe/src/lib/python/Doc/faq/general.rst

 The latest Python source distribution is always available from python.org, at http://www.python.org/download/.
-The latest development sources can be obtained via anonymous Subversion at http://svn.python.org/projects/python/trunk.
+The latest development sources can be obtained via anonymous Mercurial access at http://hg.python.org/cpython.

 The source distribution is a gzipped tar file containing the complete C source, Sphinx-formatted documentation, Python library modules, example programs, and several useful pieces of freely distributable software.
 The source will compile and run out of the box on most UNIX platforms.

-..
-XXX update link once the dev faq is relocated

-Consult the `Developer FAQ <http://www.python.org/dev/faq/>`__ for more information on getting the source code and compiling it.
+Consult the `Developer FAQ <http://docs.python.org/devguide/faq>`__ for more information on getting the source code and compiling it.